Isinlor/ToroPHP/README.md

 ```

 Pattern matches are passed in order as arguments to the handler's request
 method.
-In the case of `ProductHandler` above:
+In the case of `CatalogHandler` above:

 ```php
 <?php